z3ugma/z3ugma.github.io/_posts/2015-08-25-skyscraper-seeds.markdown

 ---
 layout: post
-title: "Acorn, RiNo, Denver"
+title: "Skyscraper Seeds"
 date: 2015-08-25 18:50:55 -0500
 comments: true
 published: true
 tag: restaurantreview
 ---
+##Acorn, RiNo, Denver##

 The drive to Acorn is unreal compared to other neighborhoods in Denver.
 Living in Englewood, I get a gradual shift to downtown - suburbs give way to rows of old bungalows, youthful hipster neighborhoods, then sports stadiums and high-rise apartments relective of the explosive urban growth experienced by Denver.

 The drive from the north is diametrically different.
 Rolling foothills of wide-open prairiegrass are replaced by an ecstasy of interchanges, industrial buildings, train bridges, and warehouses.
 This is a gritter side of Denver, and feels very much like the Flats in my hometown of Cleveland.
-The conglomeration of skyscrapers in Denver push right up against this part of town, giving a feeling much like that of the Emerald City, like the buildings pushed up out of the ground, rainforest trees escaping a seedier understory.
+The conglomeration of skyscrapers in Denver push right up against this part of town, giving a feeling much like that of the Emerald City, like the buildings pushed up out of the ground, tall oak trees escaping a seedier understory.
 This is River North - RiNo - and it's becoming one of my favorite neighborhoods here.

+If these glittering, aspirational skyscrapers are the oak trees, then Acorn is, well, an acorn.
+It straddles the line between grounded and pretentious.

 Pulling into The Source, which is as far as I can gather a market / coworking / shared business space for all things hipster and gentrified, I park in a dirt lot after driving down a street whose shoulders are also paved with dirt.